treeverse/lakeFS/README.md

    ```

 5. You should end up with 2 binaries in your work directory: `lakefs` and `lakectl`.
 See the [docs](https://docs.lakefs.io/quickstart.html) on how to run them.

+### Running Load Tests

+After building as described above, you should have a third binary called `lakefs-loadtest`.
+Run `lakefs-loadtest --help` for details on how to run load tests on your lakeFS instance.
+Alternatively, there is a unit test in the file `local_load_test.go`, which will run the tests on a dedicated test server.